ppssphysics/UCI_HAR_CourseProject/README.md

-README.md, Created 26 December 2015, Getting and Cleaning Data
+README.md, Created 26 December 2015, Coursera Getting and Cleaning Data Course

 ## 1. Files provided in the directory